hlotvonen/glyph-drawing-club-blog/src/posts/2025-08-27-semi-justified-text.md

 1. Determine what the *minimum allowed word space* should be.
 I found that 25% smaller normal space is usually acceptable.
 2. Add words to a line if there's enough room for *at least the minimum spacing between all words*.
 3. Determine what the *maximum allowed word space* should be (25% bigger than normal space still looks ok), and distribute the remaining space until the maximum spacing between all words is reached.
-4. If even the maximum spacing can't reach the target line width, *don't distribute the remaining space*; instead use normal spacing to make the line normal ragged.
+4. If even the maximum spacing can't reach the target line width, *don't distribute the remaining space*; instead use normal spacing to make the line ragged.
 5. Repeat for each line.

 That's it.
 It's a really simple system.
 Here's a non-optimised implementation in JavaScript:

     class SoftJustify {
-      // measureText should be a function that returns the pixel width of a text string
+      // measureText should return the pixel width of a text string
-      // it could be canvas.measureText(text).width or SVG getComputedTextLength()
       #measure
       constructor(measureText) {
         this.#measure = measureText;